-Take a break from the daily grind and bliss out with a spa retreat like no other.
+Take a break from the daily grind and bliss out with a spa treatment.
+You know you deserve it!
 What will take your fancy?
-A massage with essentials oils, quick facial or a dip in the jacuzzi?
+A lovely relaxing massage with essentials oils or a deep cleansing facial followed by a bubbling spa pool?

-The experience: “Spa Infinity’s signature massage focuses on lymphatic drainage and improving blood circulation using a cream infused with tourmaline (a mineral used for detoxification) and a set of electric infra-ray massage paddles to deeply penetrate tissue and muscle.
+The experience: “Spa Infinity’s signature massage focuses on lymphatic drainage and improving blood circulation using a special cream and a set of electric infra-ray massage paddles to deeply penetrate tissue and muscle.
 The cream is rubbed in, then my therapist uses long strokes to open up the body sections in turn before using the paddles.
 She did not use standard massage strokes – all movements were from the centre to the outer sides of the body, moving toxins and excess fluid away from the central system.